 You shouldn’t feel obligated to do it in the first place as it is just a matter of will and etiquette.
 But there are certain circumstances under which you definitely shouldn’t do it, like if your movers show up late or aren’t careful with your belongings and end up breaking something or damaging the floors in your home or simply behave unprofessionally.
 You get to decide if they deserve it or not.

 Tipping is not an obligation, so you shouldn’t feel pressured to do it.
 It’s not something that is expected, it’s something to look forward to after a job well done and a nice way to show appreciation, but the final decision on whether and how much to tip is yours.
-Hopefully, this will help you make that decision and if you are still searching for a long distance moving company – choose wisely.
+Hopefully, this will help you make that decision and if you are still searching for long-distance moving services – choose wisely.
 And, in the meantime, don’t forget to create a moving to-do list to guide you through the process.
 And be sure to check out some of the great moving hacks to make sure you’ve packed all the moving essentials.